juccaicedoac03/ML_dep/README.md

 # ML_dep
-A Python 3 deployed machine learning REST API, using Django and Docker.
+A deployed machine learning REST API using Django and Docker.
+Python 3

 ## For development